sirajahsraf/siraj-portfolio/README.md

-  # Multi-Page Portfolio Website
+  # Personal Portfolio Website

-  This is a code bundle for Multi-Page Portfolio Website.
-The original project is available at https://www.figma.com/design/528HNWL3rQ1eW8hv6cXkt0/Multi-Page-Portfolio-Website.
+  This is a  Personal Portfolio-Website mainly curated for Data Scientists and Data Analysits.

   ## Running the code

+  clone  the repo

   Run `npm i` to install the dependencies.